mpieva/mapAD/Readme.md

 #### Damage Parameters

-Tests have shown that over-specification of damage parameters does not have a strong negative impact on mapping accuracy.

 ##### Scoring Model

 The scoring model is derived from Udo Stenzel's [ANFO/r-candy](https://bitbucket.org/ustenzel/r-candy) ([Green et al., 2010](https://doi.org/10.1126/science.1188021); SOM3).